List of gridiron football rules: Defensive restrictions

+Conversions

+The AAF prohibited conversion kicks—all conversion attempts were required to be regular scrimmage plays (runs or passes), and if successful were scored as two-point conversions.

+Overtime

+In regular-season play, only one overtime period was played, using "Kansas Playoff" rules with the spot of possession being the defensive team's 10-yard line.
+Each team had four downs to score a touchdown, with a score followed by a two-point conversion attempt.
+Field goals were prohibited.
+If the game remained tied after each team had one possession, it ended in a tie.
+Reports varied on the overtime system the AAF would have used if it had reached the postseason.

 College football

 Teams get 3 timeouts per half, which can't carry over to next half or overtime, plus one per overtime period (same as in the NFL, but allows two per overtime period).

 Although rules for the high school, college, and NFL games are generally consistent, there are several minor differences.
 The NCAA Football Rules Committee determines the playing rules for Division I (both Bowl and Championship Subdivisions), II, and III games (the National Association of Intercollegiate Athletics (NAIA) is a separate organization, but uses the NCAA rules).